 As the aging population grows and as chronic diseases become increasingly prevalent, healthcare must be accessible beyond hospital walls.
-Patients living with chronic disease are often not hospital bound.
+Patients living with chronic diseases are often not hospital bound.
 They can, and typically prefer to, live at home.
 The boundaries of healthcare must adapt to care for these individuals.

-Telemonitoring Is Breaking Boundaries
+Telemonitoring is Breaking Boundaries

 Telemonitoring allows healthcare to answer the call for more widespread care.
 Many chronic diseases can be effectively managed with telehealth.
 Telemonitoring programs permit high quality home supervision and therefore limit the increased risk of hospitalization that often accompanies chronic disease.
 As a result, the patients experience improved outcomes and the healthcare system makes more effective use of its resources.

-A Novel Approach To Telehealth Research
+A Novel Approach to Telehealth Research

-A recent study from Spain examined the effectiveness of a primary care telemonitoring program among patients with a variety of chronic diseases, such as diabetes, high blood pressure, heart failure, and/or COPD.
+A recent study out of Spain examined the effectiveness of a primary care telemonitoring program among patients with a variety of chronic diseases, such as diabetes, high blood pressure, heart failure, and/or COPD.
 This study takes a novel approach to telehealth research, as it measures a diverse group of patients as opposed to narrowing in on a specific disease population.
 As a result, the study participants are more representative of patients who are present in everyday clinical practice settings.